| If are looking for tips to improve the visibility of your

 SEO related problems, here’s an interview with the Google

+search quality team that you will definitely find useful.
 Before we jump to the answers, a big thank you to John

 Mueller (Webmaster Trends Analyst, Google Zurich),